Home >> Ultimate Guides for Consumers >> You are not owed a free hotel when your flight is delayed. This is why

 • Consider travel insurance.
 Most travel insurance policies have coverage that will provide reimbursement to cover hotel and other expenses in the case of a flight delay.
 So although there are no requirements for your airline to provide compensation, if you purchase trip insurance, you won’t get stuck with the incidental costs incurred as a result of the delay.

-• Read your contract of carriage: Many airlines include clauses in their terms that indicate they will provide a small stipend or vouchers to passengers who get stranded during a flight delay that is a result of something that is within the airline’s control.
-So it’s important to know if your airline has such a policy.
-You’ll find this information in the contract of carriage.
+• Read your contract of carriage: Many airlines include clauses in their terms that indicate they will provide a small stipend or hotel vouchers to passengers who get stranded during a flight delay that is a result of something that is within the airline’s control.
+So, it’s important to know if your airline has such a policy.
+You’ll find this information in the contract of carriage and customer care plan.

 • Keep your cool and ask nicely: Even if you aren’t owed a free hotel or food voucher, we know that when passengers remain calm and ask nicely, they are often rewarded with future travel vouchers (But don’t forget that flight credit comes with an expiration date).
 So follow all of the self-advocacy guidance in my article on fixing your own consumer problem and you might just be pleasantly surprised by the airline’s response.